 But the best part of my Noom success is that my back pain is gone.
 All of those aches and pains I had in the morning and while sleeping have diminished.
 The doctor was right – losing weight did help tremendously with my back and knee issues.
 This is probably why Noom also works directly with corporate programs to help them decrease their health/insurance costs.
 It has certainly decreased my doctor bills for the time being.

-Use my special link for a free two week trial of the Noom app and 20% off if you decide to join!
+Use my special link for a free two week trial of the Noom app

 Why Noom Was a Success For Me